-Before starting the CCT program, Lucy Obus never saw herself in coding.
+Before starting the CCT program, Lucy Obus never saw herself in tech.
 Then things changed.
-On March 8, 2018, Lucy, along with four other Georgetown students, not only competed at VHacks, the first-ever Hackathon sponsored by The Vatican, her team won first place in the "Migrants and Refugees" category.
+On March 8, 2018, Lucy, along with four other Georgetown students, not only competed at VHacks, the first ever Hackathon held at the Vatican, her team won first place in the "Migrants and Refugees" category.
 Before she left for Rome, Italy, we asked Lucy to tell us more.

-Essentially, VHack is the Vatican’s first ever Hackathon.
-It takes place over three days, March 8-11, where teams from universities all over the world come together to hack some of the world’s biggest issues.
-The three themes that the Hackathon is centered around this year are 1.)
-Social Inclusion, 2.)
-Interfaith Dialogue, and 3.)
-Migrants and Refugees.
+VHacks is the Vatican’s first ever hackathon.
+It will take place over three days, March 8-11, in and around Vatican City.
+Students from universities all over the world come together, leveraging technology to address some of the world’s global challenges.
+This hackathon's inaugural themes are Social Inclusion, Interfaith Dialogue, and Migrants and Refugees.
 I felt like it was such a cool and impactful opportunity, especially given Georgetown's commitment to social justice and interdisciplinary perspectives.

 How did you first hear about VHacks?

 I discovered the project through my time in the Maker Hub at Lauinger Library and as part of a course on Global Social Innovation last fall, with Professor Holly Wise.
 Don Undeen, who is head of the Maker Hub, suggested it to me, I applied, and now we’re going to the Vatican!

 How has CCT influenced and shaped your position on the team?